Jean Shepherd

-Jean Parker "Shep" Shepherd Jr. (July 26, 1921 – October 16, 1999) was an American storyteller, humorist, radio and TV personality, writer, and actor.
+Jean Parker Shepherd Jr. (July 26, 1921 – October 16, 1999) was an American storyteller, humorist, radio and TV personality, writer, and actor.
 With a career that spanned decades, Shepherd is known for the film A Christmas Story (1983), which he narrated and co-scripted on the basis of his own semi-autobiographical stories.

 Early life

 Shepherd was born to Anna and Jean Parker Shepherd in 1921, on the South Side of Chicago.
 He briefly lived in East Chicago, Indiana, but was raised in Hammond, Indiana, where he graduated from Hammond High School, in 1939.
-A Christmas Story is loosely based on his days growing up in Hammond's southeast neighborhood of Hessville.
+A Christmas Story is loosely based on his days growing up at 2907 Cleveland Street in Hammond's southeast neighborhood of Hessville.
 As a youth, he worked briefly as a mail carrier in a steel mill and earned his amateur radio license (W9QWN) at age 16, sometimes claiming he was even younger.
 He sporadically attended the Calumet Center of Indiana University in East Chicago, but never graduated.
 During World War II, he served stateside in the U.S. Army Signal Corps.
 Shepherd then had an extensive career in a variety of media.

 Career

 Radio

 After his military service, Shepherd began his broadcast radio career in early 1945, on WJOB in Hammond, Indiana, later working at WTOD in Toledo, Ohio, in 1946.
 He began working in Cincinnati, Ohio, in January 1947 at WSAI, later also working at Cincinnati stations WCKY and WKRC the following year, before returning to WSAI in 1949.
-From 1951 to 1953, he had a late-night broadcast on KYW in Philadelphia, Pennsylvania, after which he returned to Cincinnati for several different shows on WLW.
-After a stint on television there, he returned to radio.
-"Shep", as he was known, settled in at WOR radio New York City on February 26, 1955, where he would remain until spring 1977.
+From 1951 to 1953, he had a late-night broadcast on KYW in Philadelphia, Pennsylvania, after which he returned to Cincinnati for several different shows on WLW-T and WLW.
+After starting on television there, he also returned to radio.
+"Shep", as he was known, left WLW radio in late summer of 1954 and settled in at WOR radio New York City on February 26, 1955, where he would remain until spring 1977.
 Beginning on an overnight slot in 1956, he delighted his fans by telling stories, reading poetry (especially the works of Robert W. Service), and organizing comedic listener stunts.